1. Fluent speech and auditory feedback

 Levelt (1995) Fig. 12.3

-The investigation of speech errors (slips of the tongue) has played an important role in the development of psycholinguistic models of speech production (Levelt, 1999): A given model of speech production can be realistic only if frequently occurring types of speech errors are possible in this model.
-However, what is true for speech errors, that should also be true for stuttering: A model of speech production can be realistic only if stuttering is possible in the framework of the model.
-Let us consider Levelt’s model thoroughly in this respect:
+The investigation of speech errors (slips of the tongue) has played an important role in the development of psycholinguistic models of speech production (Levelt, 1999): A model of speech production can only be realistic if frequently occurring types of speech errors are possible in this model.
+However, what is true for speech errors should also be true for stuttering: a model of speech production can only be realistic if stuttering is possible within it.
+Let us consider Levelt’s model thoroughly in this respect.

 to the top